5 Reasons Homeowners Are Making Home Improvements

 Reason #1: Maintenance

 Whether a house is five or 105 years old, maintenance is required to keep everything working smoothly.
-Especially if the home is decades old, it’s likely the electrical, plumbing, and even the foundation may need a little love to maintain a safe and stable structure.
+Especially if the home is decades old, it’s likely the electrical, plumbing, and even the foundation may need some love.

 A renovation project driven mainly by the need for maintenance will likely mean the majority of the improvement budget goes toward hiring licensed professionals and replacing dated materials.
 Depending on where the homeowner lives, extensive work on the structure, electricity or plumbing may also require permits and an inspection.

 The plumbing may still be OK, but a 1980s kitchen might be an eyesore.
 Plenty of homeowners remodel to bring a space out of decades past and into current times.

 For a kitchen or bathroom, much of the renovation budget may go toward new, state-of-the-art appliances.
 These updates may also involve high-cost materials like marble, new tile, and custom cabinetry.

 As a result, homeowners may consider splitting their budget between the function and appearance of the room.
 Then, they’ll wait to address maintenance problems until making esthetic updates to the area.